top of page

 A City of Thrilling Water Sports and Rich Maritime History

-Viana do Castelo is the northernmost Atlantic city in Portugal and the central city in the region with the same name, where Ponte de Lima is one of the municipalities in which the village of Calvelo is located.
-Served by functional motorways and a seaport, it is easy and convenient to reach the city, where visitors can enjoy a remarkable quality of life.
-The presence of the Lima River, the mountains and the sea give the city excellent landscapes that delight the senses.
+Viana do Castelo is the northernmost city on the Atlantic coast in Portugal and the central city in the region with the same name, where Ponte de Lima is one of the municipalities in which the village of Calvelo is located.
+Served by functional motorways and a seaport, the city is easily and conveniently accessible, offering visitors a remarkable quality of life.
+The presence of the Lima River, the mountains, and the sea gives the city excellent landscapes that delight the senses.

 Human occupation of the Viana region dates back to the Mesolithic period, as evidenced by numerous archaeological findings (preceding the pre-Roman citadel) on Monte de Santa Luzia.
 The settlement of Viana received its charter from King Afonso III of Portugal on July 18, 1258.
 Due to its growing prosperity, Viana became an important commercial outpost, leading to the construction of a defensive tower (Torre da Roqueta) to repel pirates from Galicia and North Africa who sought to plunder the port.

 The flourishing maritime trade with northern Europe involved the export of wine, fruit, and salt, and the import of cutlery, textiles, tapestries, and glass.
 Viana's commercial spirit grew so prominent that in 1852, Queen Maria II granted a royal charter to the now-defunct Commercial Association of Viana do Castelo.
-In the 20th century, it became one of the most important Portuguese ports for cod fishing.
+In the 20th century, it became one of the most important Portuguese ports for the cod fishing industry.

 Some of the most prominent heritage sites in Viana do Castelo include: